 If your parents are interested in helping foot the bill, ask them what they are willing to contribute.
 Right away, have an open conversation of what that means in terms of their say in the details of the wedding.
 This way, you’re more likely to avoid arguments down the road as to who gets the final say.

 Many couples keep a wedding binder, but there are also endless apps and online services that can keep you organized, as well – try Appy Couple, WeddingHappy, Loverly, or Plan the Day.
-No matter how you stay organized, keep track of names, addresses, vendor information, important dates, timelines, and budget – in short, everything.
+No matter how you stay organized, keep track of names, addresses, vendor information, important dates, registry list, timelines, and budget – in short, everything.

 Most importantly, know yourself.
 If your world is digital, put your to-do list online.
 If you aren’t a DIY-er, plan to purchase or outsource most of your decor.
 And if you just don’t know how you’ll get it all done, hire a planner.